somenano/SomeNano-for-Wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Accept Nano Cryptocurrency on your WordPress site.
-Set up a paywall so content on posts or pages is hidden until the user pays an amount of Nany.
+Set up a paywall so content on posts or pages is hidden until the user pays an amount of Nano.

 == Description ==